MasterMedo/mastermedo.github.io/_posts/2022-01-01-travel-time-events.md

 category: projects
 github: https://github.com/MasterMedo/travel-time-events
 ---
-Google Calendar Add-on that automatically creates calendar events to account for commute time.
+Automatically creates calendar events for commute time.

 <img src="/assets/img/travel-events.png" width="100%">

 ## Detailed description
-Travel Time Events creates a user calendar by the name "Travel time".
+Travel Time Events is a Google Calendar Add-on that automatically creates calendar events to account for commute time.
-On every calendar change (edit or create event), the application gets all events from all of the user's calendars from yesterday to two weeks in the future.
+On every calendar change (edit or create event), the add-on gets all events from all of the user's calendars from yesterday to two weeks in the future.
 The events are ordered and a timeline of location changes is constructed.
 Between every location change, a Travel Time event is created